 2Roberts, Carrie.
 Chasuble Cutting Luther Rose Brocade.
 April 2nd, 2017.
 Personal Collection, Ecclesiastical Sewing, Minnesota.

 Unlike the Monastic Chasuble, this style takes much less fabric.
 I believe Carrie said that the Monastic Chasuble takes four lengths of fabric.
 This Gothic Chasuble has a front pattern piece and a back pattern piece that are each cut on the center fold.
 There is the option to add orphrey bands to the front and back.
 This pattern does not use a collar or a hood.

 As of today, I have cut out seven front and seven back pieces in our Luther Rose Brocade.
 This works well because I am multitasking.
-I am creating our product collection for the Reformation 2017 celebration and I am learning to make a vestment that is by no mean specific to the Reformation.
-I thought I was going to work on one of our silk chasubles, which will be stunning when done.
-Carrie, however, made the recommendation that I start with a brocade since I want to focus on learning the techniques for this vestment and meet quality control standards and trying to tackle slippery silk might make that more difficult for my first time.
+I am creating our product collection for the Reformation 2017 celebration and I am learning to make a vestment that is by no means specific to the Reformation.
+I thought I would work on one of our silk chasubles, which will be stunning when done.
+Carrie, however, made the recommendation that I start with a brocade since I want to focus on learning the techniques for this vestment and meet quality control standards, and trying to tackle slippery silk might make that more difficult for my first time.

 So keep checking back, I’ll be sure to recap by the end of April about my monthly personal goal.